What is a CRT TV?

-What Is A CRT TV?
+What is a CRT type TV?
 A Television made with a Cathode Ray Tube

 What is a CRT TV?
 The CRT in a CRT TV is the cathode ray tube, which is essentially a vacuum tube that contains one or more electron guns as well as a fluorescent screen that is used for viewing images.
 It has a way of accelerating and deflecting electron beam(s) onto television screens in order to create the actual images.
 The images can symbolize electrical waveforms in an oscilloscope, and pictures in television screens and computer monitors.